-A preventive visit is a yearly appointment intended to prevent illnesses and detect health concerns early, before symptoms are noticeable.
+A medical preventive visit is a yearly doctor's appointment intended to prevent illnesses and detect health concerns early, before symptoms are noticeable.
 Preventive visits could be an annual physical, well-child exam, Medicare wellness exam or welcome to Medicare visit.
-Insurance companies are required to cover preventive care services at no cost to patients.
+Most insurance companies are required to cover preventive care services at no cost to patients.
 During your appointment, you’ll review your overall health and well-being.
 Depending on your age, services may include:

 - Complete physical exam

 - Age-appropriate heart disease screenings (blood pressure, blood glucose and cholesterol tests)